woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

 ## Close Coupling Means Hard to Extend

 So we have our application working in production now, and it's working great.
 However, processing time on GPU compute instances is expensive.
 We want to make it more efficient.
-Somebody has an idea: how about we ignore areas in which we know our object cannot appear?
+Somebody had an idea: how about we ignore areas in which we know our object cannot appear?
 For example, if we're looking for ships, we shouldn't look on land; if we're looking for cars, we shouldn't look on water or around cliffs.

-This means that we won't have to download as much, we also won't have to classify as much.
+This means that we won't have to download as much, and we also won't have to classify as much.
 Classification is by far the most expensive part of our processing workflow, with tile download being the second slowest.
 We're going to go with the straightforward approach, so we'll ignore the asynchronous downloader and stitcher for now and go back to our original **downloadAndStitch** implementation.

 Here we'll pretend that we have the following class available in addition to what we defined in our **downloadAndStitch** implementation: